-Drone attack targets Iraq's Erbil airport in 'grand escalation' of strikes on US troops
+Drone attack targets Iraqi Kurdistan's Erbil airport in 'grand escalation' of strikes on US troops

 The Kurdish interior ministry said the attack was carried out by drone, marking an unprecedented escalation of the arms used to target US soldiers based there.